 In contrast, the report says, the BP Gulf of Mexico oil spill in 2010 had a major impact on Omega’s fish harvests.

-“It’s an unfortunately situation that occasionally happen,” he says, “but we work to make sure that situation has the most positive outcome.”
+“It’s an unfortunate situation that occasionally happens,” he says, “but we work to make sure that situation has the most positive outcome.”